 The biggest benefit of social media, and the primary reason why it has been so popular, is that it allows people to connect in easier and quicker ways than ever before.

-Through social media, people can stay in touch with their friends they made across their lives.
+Through social media, people can stay in touch with the friends they made throughout their lives.
 And it can help them stay connected with their families across geographical distances.

 2. Expands Networking Opportunities

 Social networking provides a fantastic opportunity for us to network with other people in our industry or area of interest.

 We may meet a new friend who can put us in touch with others, or we may also be able to approach individuals or companies that are of particular interest to us.
 This way, social media provides us with the opportunity to expand our network in a meaningful and positive manner.

 Moreover, it facilitates the process of networking for individuals who may be more introverted.

 3. Reduces Feelings of Loneliness

 Another advantage of social media is the fact that it can help ease feelings of loneliness.
 This is especially important for those who have clinical depression and who feel, in some cases, isolation and loneliness.